4 Time-to-event endpoints

 Stratum 1

-The ‘Text’ tab also is the only place where you can find the sample size required for fixed design without interim analyses:
+The “Text” tab also is the only place where you can find the sample size required for fixed design without interim analyses (Figure 4.17).

-In this case, you can see a sample size of 229 enrolled over 25.9 months with a 6-month follow-up period (total study time of 25.9 + 6 = 31.9 months) and 161 endpoint events for analysis is required.
-In actually executing the trial, the time to get to the desired enrollment or event count may vary; the final event count of 161 should drive the timing of the analysis.
+In this case, you can see a sample size of 398 enrolled over 24 months with a 16-month follow-up period resulting in a final analysis at 40 months.
+There are 329 endpoint events for analysis required at the final analysis.
+In actually executing the trial, the time to get to the desired enrollment or event count may vary; the final event count of 329 should drive the timing of the analysis.